scribe-org/Scribe-Desktop/README.md

   - Accessing translations of words from a common directory in [scribe-org](https://github.com/scribe-org)

-  - The ability for commands to be clicked or mapped to shortcuts
+  - The ability for commands to be clicked or mapped to keyboard shortcuts